biocatiit/mx_databases/README.md

 # mx_databases
-Contains MX databases for t he BioCAT beamline
+Contains MX databases for the BioCAT beamline